BTCtoolshed/TippingWallet/README.md

 <br><br>
 # Shopping List
 ![Shopping List](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/shoppingList.png?raw=true)
-* A. Adafruit FeatherWing eINK 2.9"
+* A. Adafruit FeatherWing eINK 2.9" Grayscale (preferred) or Tricolor IL0373 (laggy, may require multiple button pushes)
-* B. Adafruit Feather ESP32 v2
+* B. Adafruit Feather ESP32 v2 (choose assembled headers option if you dont want to solder pins on) Product ID 5900 or 5400
 * C. USB-C Data Cable for flashing (Not a regular charging cable!
 This is specifically a data cable.)
-* D. Adafruit Nano Thermal Printer (Newest version supports QR 204 Thermal Printers over serial, scroll to bottom of this page for instructions for QR204)
+* D. Adafruit Nano Thermal Printer (If unavailable, the newest version of my software also supports QR 204 Thermal Printers over serial, scroll to bottom of this page for instructions for QR204)
 * E. 1 Amp 9V Power Supply
 * F. Terminal Block that fits Power Supply Jack (Female)
 * G. Small breadboard